Strong Women

 I am interested in women’s stories, particularly the daily lives of “ordinary” women who have pushed gender equality forward.
-In the “Strong Women” series, I have focused on stories from 1930s beauticians to the “essential workers” of the COVID pandemic and always.
-We can pause, take a moment, and appreciate strong women.
+With the "Strong Women Rising" series, I tell stories from suffrage to 1930s beauticians to the "essential workers" of the COVID pandemic to the Dobbs decision.
+Let's take a moment to appreciate strong women.

-Thanks to my brother Larry Matelski who made the special frames.
+Thank you to Larry Matelski, my brother, who made all the special and spectacular frames.

 Homage During the Pandemic and Always